 If required to do so you must provide details of any relationships with any of the {{company.contract_business_known_as}}Company’s service users or suppliers and comply with any reasonable instructions given to you by the {{company.contract_business_known_as}}Company on such relationships.

-You agree that you will not during your employment, whether directly or indirectly solely or jointly and whether on your own behalf or on behalf of any other third person, firm or company, be engaged in or concerned with any other trade or business which provides care services.
+You agree that you will not during your employment under this contract, whether directly or indirectly solely or jointly and whether on your own behalf or on behalf of any other third person, firm or company, be engaged in or concerned with any other trade or business which provides care services.

 Other terms and conditions of employment